Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/variables.rst

 Using the EDI package, variables can be defined as both scalar (``pyomo.core.base.var.ScalarVar``) and vector/matrix/tensor (``pyomo.core.base.var.IndexedVar``), and can exist in many mathematical spaces (All Real, Integers, etc).

-The Variable constructor is a very thin wrapper, and so experienced pyomo users will not see any significant differences from base pyomo.
+The Variable constructor is a very thin wrapper, and so experienced Pyomo users will not see any significant differences from base Pyomo.

 Construction